KDBM

 KDBM (1490 AM) is a radio station licensed to serve Dillon, Montana.
-The station is owned by Dead-Air Broadcasting Company.
-It airs a full-service Country music format.
+The station is owned by Dead-Air Broadcasting Company, Inc. It airs a full-service Country music format.

 The station was assigned the KDBM call letters by the Federal Communications Commission on April 1, 1988.

 In addition to its usual music programming, the station carries selected local high school and college sporting events.